Skip to main content

 Learning outcomes

-Upon successful completion of this course, you will have a comprehensive understanding of and technical competence in fundamental and applied mathematical and statistical knowledge, methodologies and modern computational tools.
+Upon successful completion of this program, you will have a comprehensive understanding of and technical competence in fundamental and applied mathematical and statistical knowledge, methodologies and modern computational tools.

 You will be able to expertly source and evaluate data, paying particular mind to its diverse and evolving social, political and cultural dimensions.
 Your understanding of the complexity of various mathematical and statistical models will enable you to conduct research on complex industry issues, critically analyse, consolidate and synthesise your findings and finally, design bespoke solutions to them.